autocrypt/protected-headers/draft-protected-headers.in.md

 IANA Considerations
 ===================

-FIXME: register flag for legacy-display part
+FIXME: register content-type parameter for legacy-display part

-MAYBE: provide a list of user-facing headers, or a new "user-visible" column in some table of known RFC5322 headers?
+MAYBE: provide a list of user-facing headers, or a new "user-facing" column in some table of known RFC5322 headers?

 MAYBE: provide a comparable indicator for which headers are "structural" ?